 Preserving the Heritage of Air Force Missiles and the People Involved with Them

-We began our Missile Heritage Grant program our first year, and in the generosity of our membership has allowed us to provide over $280,000 to museums for displays.
+We began our Missile Heritage Grant program our first year, and in the generosity of our membership has allowed us to provide over $300,000 to museums for displays.
 A significant number of our members have worked with researchers and authors through interviews, personal stories and advice on histories of specific events and missile systems.
-Books like Command and Control by Eric Schlosser and Titan II by David Stumpf are only two examples of the assistance members have provided.
+Books like Command and Control by Eric Schlosser and Titan II and Minuteman by David Stumpf are only three examples of the assistance members have provided.
 In 2012, AAFM put together a book, Missileers and the Cuban Missile Crisis, that had more than 100 personal stories from Missileers and family members about experiences during that historic event.
 Many members have taken part in television interviews for news stories and documentaries, and several Missileers have been part of the Air Force Veterans in Blue video program.
 Other members have authored books on missile and Missileer history, include Matador and Mace, Thor, various bases and facilities and more.
 Still others have written personal histories and commentaries on the missile force, the Cold War and other topics, and a number have written novels about life in missiles.
 Publications like a collection of Bob Wyckoff’s missile poetry, Bill McKee’s missile cartoons and Greg Ogletree’s missile badge history are part of this written history collection.
 AAFM maintains a list of all these publications on our web page, and occasionally has copies for sale.
-The largest single collection of missile and Missileer history is available to all in the AAFM Newsletter Archives
+The largest single collection of missile and Missileer history is available to all in the AAFM Newsletter Archives.

 AAFM has also collected an enormous amount of data on most Air Force missile systems.
 This data is available to members for a small donation to cover costs of producing and mailing computer disks.
 Our collection includes technical orders, photos, historical documents, articles, speeches, and presentations.
 There are seven separate collections by system or topic, along with seven collections of videos, films and television documentaries.
 These collections continue to grow as members provide new data on a regular basis.